Virtual exchange: New technologies

-The project ran from 2016 to 2019 and it was coordinated by Utrecht University, the Netherlands, alongside five other project partners: LINK - Linguistik und Interkulturelle Kommunikation (Germany), University of Roehampton (United Kingdom), University of Antwerp (Belgium), University of Valencia (Spain), Transit-Lingua (France) and 3DLES (The Netherlands).
+The project ran from 2016 to 2019 and it was coordinated by Utrecht University, the Netherlands, alongside five other project partners: LINK – Linguistik und Interkulturelle Kommunikation (Germany), University of Roehampton (United Kingdom), University of Antwerp (Belgium), University of Valencia (Spain), Transit-Lingua (the Netherlands).

 Structures and frameworks for integration

 It is widely recognized that teacher facilitation plays a key role in ensuring the success of virtual exchange partnerships.
 Teacher-training to integrate successful virtual exchange practice into the classroom has therefore also emerged as a growing trend.
 Some scholars have advocated for an experiential model approach to training which involves trainee teachers in online exchanges themselves before integrating virtual exchange practice in the classroom.
 Reports have shown that this approach has impacted positively on successful integration of virtual exchange practice.

 The types of tasks in virtual exchange partnerships have also become more structured over time.
 Research shows that the type of task chosen for the virtual exchange plays an important role in the success of learning outcomes.
 In earlier telecollaborative projects, the expectation was for partners to develop linguistic and cultural competence by simply connecting with partners of their target language.
 Exchanges were carried out with little reflection on a participant's own or the target culture.
 An approach that has therefore been suggested to engage and structure the partnership is a task-based language learning approach which focuses on meaning-oriented activities that reflect the real world.